GovTechSG/seed-documentation/support/troubleshooting-issues.md

 ## Troubleshooting access issues for SGTS Resources

-If you encounter the screen below:
+When using SGTS products with Cloudflare WARP, you may encounter an error message stating **“That account does not have access”**, as shown in the screen below.

 ![Error Screen](/images/cf-i1.png)

 Follow these steps to diagnose the issue:

-1. **Check the SEED Dashboard**: Start by investigating the reason why access to certain resources is restricted.
-Ensure the following:
+   **Verify the following:**

-   - Your Cloudflare WARP client is connected and enrolled in the `gccgovsg` organisation.
+   1. The Cloudflare WARP client is connected and enrolled in the `gccgovsg` organisation (refer to this guide).
-   - The Tanium Client is installed and running on your device.
+   2. The Tanium Client is installed and running on your device (refer to this guide).

-Once these conditions are met, you can access the SEED Dashboard on your GMD to further diagnose the issue with your device.
+   3. Your operating system meets the prerequisites.
+   4. Check the SEED dashboard to confirm the reason access to certain resources is restricted, and perform any remediation steps if required.
+   5. Sync the latest device posture using this guide (*to be created by Huda in step 10 below*).
+   6. Retry access:
+      a.
+Wait at least 15 minutes before trying again.
+      b.
+If access still fails, try using an incognito window.
+      c.
+If access works in incognito mode, clear your browser cache and retry.
+      4d.
+If the issue persists, log a ticket at <http://go.gov.sg/seed-techpass-support>.

 ### Possible reasons for blocking